 Our business, along with the entire boating industry, is highly seasonal, and such seasonality varies by geographic market.
 With the exception of Florida, we generally realize significantly lower sales and higher levels of inventories, and related floor plan borrowings, in the quarterly periods ending December 31 and March 31.
 Revenue generated from our dealerships in Florida serves to offset generally lower winter revenue in our other states and enables us to maintain a more consistent revenue stream.
 The onset of the public boat and recreation shows in January stimulates boat sales and typically allows us to reduce our inventory levels and related floor plan borrowings throughout the remainder of the fiscal year.
 The impact of seasonality on our results of operations could be materially impacted based on the location of our acquisitions.
 For example, our operations could be substantially more seasonal if we acquire dealer groups that operate in colder regions of the United States.
 Our business is also subject to weather patterns, which may adversely affect our results of operations.
 For example, prolonged winter conditions, reduced rainfall levels or excessive rain, may limit access to boating locations or render boating dangerous or inconvenient, thereby curtailing customer demand for our products and services.
 In addition, unseasonably cool weather and prolonged winter conditions may lead to a shorter selling season in certain locations.
-Hurricanes and other storms could result in disruptions of our operations or damage to our boat inventories and facilities, as has been the case when Florida and other markets were affected by hurricanes.
+Hurricanes and other storms could result in disruptions of our operations or damage to our boat inventories and facilities, as has been the case when Florida and other states were affected by hurricanes.
 We believe our geographic diversity is likely to reduce the overall impact to us of adverse weather conditions in any one market area.
-Additionally, due to a global pandemic, our seasonal trends may also change as a result of, among other things, location closures, disruptions to the supply chain and inventory availability, manufacturer delays, and cancellation of boat shows.
-For more information, see "Risk Factors-Risks Related to Industry and Competition- Our business, as well as the entire retail marine industry, is highly seasonal, with seasonality varying in different geographic markets" and "Business- Seasonality."
+Additionally, due to a global pandemic, our seasonal trends may also change as a result of, among other things, location closures, disruptions to the supply chain and inventory availability, manufacturer delays, and cancellation of boat show